vistec-AI/vistec-ser/README.md

 cd examples
 uvicorn server:app --reload
 ```
-You can customize the server by
+You can customize the server by modifying `thaiser.yaml` in `inference` field.

 Once the server spawn, you can do HTTP POST request in `form-data` format. and JSON will return as the following format:
 ```json